bytebase/bytebase.com/content/docs/get-started/step-by-step/register-accounts.md

 ## Create the first admin account

-The first registered account after deployment is the admin account and will be granted a **Workspace Owner** role.
+The first registered account after deployment is the admin account and will be granted a **Workspace Admin** role.

 ![bb-welcome-page](/content/docs/get-started/step-by-step/register-accounts/bb-welcome-page.webp)

 ## Register a regular account

-After the admin account is created, you can register a regular account and will be granted **Workspace Developer** role.
+After the admin account is created, you can register a regular account.

 ![bb-register-normal-user](/content/docs/get-started/step-by-step/register-accounts/bb-register-normal-user.webp)